ProbID Methods

 ← Back

 ProbID uses likelihood ratios (LRs) and Bayes’ theorem to update a pretest probability into a post-test probability.
-This page explains what an LR is, how it’s calculated from test performance, and shows a worked example.
+This page explains what an LR is, how it’s calculated from test performance, how the current decision layer works, and how the app preserves a shareable case state.

 1) What is a likelihood ratio?